filip-szczepankiewicz/fwf_seq_resources/README.md

 ### Getting the sequence
 **Siemens**
-Please send request by email to Filip Szczepankiewicz at [filip.szczepankiewicz@med.lu.se](mailto:filip.szczepankiewicz@med.lu.se).
+Please contact Filip Szczepankiewicz at [filip.szczepankiewicz@med.lu.se](mailto:filip.szczepankiewicz@med.lu.se).
+Note that the sequence is shared through Lund University provided that:
+* There is a 'C2P' between Siemens Healthcare and the receiver,
+* as well as a Material Transfer Agreement (MTA) between Lund University and the receiver.
 Check the [**list of compiled variants**](/Siemens/readme.md) to see if the sequence is available for your system.
 In special cases we may compile the sequence for other versions.

 **Philips**
-Please contact Maarten Versluis (maarten.versluis@philips.com).
+Please contact Maarten Versluis at Philips Healthcare (maarten.versluis@philips.com).

 **GE**
-Please contact Timo Schirmer (timo.schirmer@med.ge.com).
+Please contact Timo Schirmer at GE Healthcare (timo.schirmer@med.ge.com).

 **United Imaging**
-Please contact Weiguo Zhang (weiguo.zhang@united-imaging.com).
+Please contact Weiguo Zhang at United Imaging (weiguo.zhang@united-imaging.com).

 **Bruker**
 An implementation for TopSpin, by Daniel Topgaard at Lund University, is available [here](https://github.com/filip-szczepankiewicz/md-dmri/tree/master/acq/bruker).